Minimum Cow Protection Standards ISKCON LAW 507

 Oxen should be handled by experienced teamsters only.

-Cows, calves should be handled by persons approved by the primary cowherd.
+Cows, and calves should be handled by persons approved by the primary cowherd.
 They should have

 had some previous experience caring for the animal.

 Daily health check of all animals.
-A sick animal is one which is: noticeably unwell, has temperature, not eating, or diseased.
+A sick animal is one which is: noticeably unwell, has a temperature, not eating, or is diseased.
 Appropriate remedial measures must be taken.

 Transported Oxen must be well-provided at all times with the following: